LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 ## Nodes

 A [node](https://en.wikipedia.org/wiki/Vertex_(graph_theory)) is a connected object in the graph.
-They can also called a *vertex* (singular) or *vertices* (plural).
+They can also be called a *vertex* (singular) or *vertices* (plural).

 Nodes should have a unique identifier, such as a name or id.
-They can also store any other amout of arbitrary information.
+They can also store any other amount of arbitrary information.
 In a social graph, for example, a node would be a person.
-In a computer network, different machines would be nodes, their IP address or host name could be a unique identifier of the node.
+In a computer network, different machines would be nodes, while their IP address or host name could be a unique identifier of the node.

 ## Edges